jd2rogers2/aws-learning-crud-mvp/docs/aws-certified-dev-notes.md

     - retries 3 times if error
     - idempotent is requirement
     - define DLQ for failures
-        - lambda func needs IAM permissions to write to queue
+        - Lambda func needs IAM permissions to write to queue
     - 202 response for successful invoke but unknown response (could be failure)
+    - permissions live on Lambda function
 - event invokation
     - EventBridge cron rule
         - every x time